Thalaivii: Box office

 The Indian Express reported that the movie had a dismal opening.
 The Hindi version earned ₹20 lakhs on Day 1, while it earned ₹80 lakhs in Tamil Nadu.
 Total Day 1 collection was reported to be ₹1.25 crore.

 The film was a box office failure.

 Critical reception

 Upon release, Thalaivii was met with mixed reviews from film critics; Ranaut and Swamy's performance was praised but the screenplay of the film drew criticism.
-Review aggregator website Rotten Tomatoes reports that 22% of 9 critic reviews were positive, with an average rating of 5.9/10.